jay-hodgson/Sage-Governance-Documents/Terms.md

 you accept modified Terms in order to continue to use the Service.
 If you do not agree to the modified Terms, then you should discontinue your use of the Service.
-Except as expressly permitted
-    in this Section 14 (Modification of Terms), these Terms may be amended only by a written agreement signed by authorized representatives of the parties to these Terms.</u>**
+Except as expressly permitted in this Section 14 (Modification of Terms), these Terms may be amended only by a written agreement signed by authorized representatives of the parties to these Terms.
 </li>

 <li>